covid19datahub/COVID19/README.md

 ## CSV Data Files

-Daily updated datasets of the 2019 Novel Coronavirus COVID-19 (2019-nCoV) epidemic in csv format.
+CSV datasets of the 2019 Novel Coronavirus COVID-19 (2019-nCoV) epidemic.
+The files are generated with the [R package COVID19](https://cran.r-project.org/package=COVID19) and updated daily.
 The following table shows the data coverage for each variable in each file.

 |                                                              | deaths                                                       | confirmed                                                    | tests                                                        | pop                                                          | pop_14                                                       | pop_15_64                                                    | pop_65                                                       | pop_age                                                      | pop_density                                                  | pop_death_rate                                               |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |